doc4d/docs/docs/API/QuotaManagerClass.md

 By default, this value is 2 hours (7200 seconds).
 It can also be defined at the entity set creation using the [`$timeout` REST API](../REST/$timeout.md).

-You can change this value dynamically using the [`quotas.defaultEntitySetTimeout` property of the Session](./SessionClass.md#quotas), so that it will be used for any entity set created afterward in the session (existing entity set default timeout values are not modified).
+You can change this value dynamically using the [`quotas.defaultEntitySetTimeout` property of the Session](./SessionClass.md#quotas), so that it will be used for any entity set created afterwards in the session (existing entity set default timeout values are not modified).

 :::note

 If you define a value higher than the `maxEntitySetTimeout` property value, it will be aligned with the `maxEntitySetTimeout` value.

 :::

+You cannot pass a value <=0 (an error is generated in this case).
+To reset the property value for the session, pass *undefined*.

 #### Example